 There are so many things that I love about reading a magazine on my iPad.
 But every so often something glitches, and I’m unable to read a past issue.
 This recently happened with my Harvard Business Review magazine subscription.
 For me there has always been a modicum of confusion with how Apple put together Newsstand.
 Purchasing a magazine in the App Store?
-Magazines are an app?
-Baffling, No?
-But let’s tackle one user issue at a time.
+Are magazines an app?
+Baffling.
+Let’s tackle one user issue at a time.

 A couple of weeks ago, I downloaded the January-February issue of Harvard Business Review.
 While I was reading that, I was reminded of an article in the previous issue, from December 2015.
 I scrolled down to that issue, and tapped the big pink READ button.
 When I did, I got a surprising message.
 It said something like, “Issue Not Available Please Download Again.”